andersrmr/pothole_repair/README.md

 #####Geocode Pothole Locations

-Pothole locations were typically descibed only in general terms, e.g., lying on a particular street between that street's intersection with two other streets.
+Pothole locations were described only in general terms, e.g., lying on a particular street between that street's intersection with two other streets.
 This necessitated a geocoding step, which was carried out using a geocoding web service provided via a google API and accessed through the Python module, geopy.
-Unfortunately, the API's daily and rate quotas did not allow geocoding the entire dataset in the time available.
-The analysis was done on about 7,000 rows of data.

 #####Engineering Features

-A big part of this project was searching for and engineering features I thought likely to explain variation in pothole repair times.
+A big part of this project was developing and engineering features I thought likely to explain variation in pothole repair times.
 I extracted these features and associated them with the appropriate pothole.
 The list included the following:

 * Colder temperatures could be correlated with more potholes and/or longer repair times.
 I mapped to each pothole the average temperature on the pothole initialization date.